blaserlab/datascience.curriculum/README.md

 These are all Wednesday mornings.
 Time will be 10-11 AM.
 Format will be Zoom Webinar.

-The curriculum for the 2023 offering of this course is being updated.
+The curriculum for the 2023 offering of this course is stil being updated.
 Please stay tuned!

 The videos from the 2022 offering have been moved to youtube.
 Here are the links: